Internet Explorer version history: Microsoft Internet Explorer 2

-Microsoft Internet Explorer 2 was released for Windows 95, Windows NT 3.51, and NT 4.0 on November 27, 1995 (following a 2.0 beta in October).
+Microsoft Internet Explorer 2 was released on November 27, 1995 (following a beta in October).
 It featured support for JavaScript, SSL, cookies, frames, VRML, RSA, and Internet newsgroups.
 Version 2 was also the first release for Windows 3.1 and Macintosh System 7.0.1 (PPC or 68k), although the Mac version was not released until January 1996 for PPC, and April for 68k.
-Version 2.1 for the Mac came out in August 1996, although by this time, Windows was getting 3.0.
-Version 2 was included in Windows 95 OSR 1 and Microsoft's Internet Starter Kit for Windows 95 in early 1996.
-It launched with twelve languages, including English, but by April 1996, this was expanded to 24, 20, and 9 for Win 95, Win 3.1, and Mac, respectively.
+Version 2.1 for the Mac came out in August 1996, although by this time, Windows was getting version 3.
+Version 2 was included in Windows 95 OSR1, Windows NT 4.0 and Microsoft's Internet Starter Kit.
+It launched with twelve languages, including English, but by April 1996, this was expanded to 24, 20, and 9 for Windows, and Mac, respectively.
 The 2.0i version supported double-byte character-set.
+It is the last version of Internet Explorer to run on Windows NT 3.1.